 Negative ambient ions from the Finnish Boreal forest have been studied over a period of two months (March-April 2013).
 In order to determine the ion chemical composition, we used an APi-TOF.
 The results have also been compared with the chemical composition of the neutral compounds detected by the CI-APi-TOF.
-As expected, we found that during the day the most intense ions are composed by sulphuric acid clusters, but this correspond to only 3 ions out of the several hundred that were identified.
+As expected, we found that during the day the most intense ions are composed by pure sulphuric acid clusters, but this correspond to only 3 ions out of the several hundred that were identified.
 We found that all the other peaks are mainly composed by HOMs or by ONs clustered with NO3− ions.
 In addition to that, we also observed clusters potentially important for new particle formation composed by HOMs/ONs and HSO4− ions.
 During the night, sulphuric acid concentration is extremely low, as a result, the sulphuric acid clusters disappear.
 Therefore, also the concentration of HOMs clustered with HSO4− is very low.
-This lead to the fact that during the night, almost all the ions are formed by HOMs clustered with NO3− ions, also the ONs are less abundant because of the low NO concentration during night, however we still observe few ONs that arise from the NO3-initated oxidation of monoterpene.
+As a result, during the night, almost all ions are formed by HOMs clustered with NO3−.
+ONs are also less abundant at night because of the low NO concentration, although we still observe few ONs NO3− adducts that arise from the NO3-initated oxidation of monoterpene.

-Comparing the chemical composition and diurnal variation of the ions with the neutral compounds measured by the CI-APi-TOF we found that the HOMs detected are practically identical.
-The night-time spectra from the two instruments are very similar.
-However, during the day, the spectra are quite different.
-First, the sulphuric acid clusters are the major peaks.
-Second, the HOMs and the ONs can be detected in two different way, either cluster with NO3− or with HSO4− ions.
-This is the first time that bisulphate-organic clusters have been observed during the day.
-This behaviour is confirmed during all the sunny days.
-Future studies will focus more on the clustering of the HOMs with HSO4− ions and comparing them with the days where we observe NPF.
-Finally, it is important to note that for the first time we observed pure organic clusters that contain up to 40 carbon atoms (4 α-pinene unit).
+We have concluded that the chemical composition and diurnal variation of HOMs and ONs in neutral state as well as in negative ion adducts were almost identical and the differences are induced due to the daytime abundance of sulphuric acid.
+This conclusion has been confirmed during all the sunny days.
+Future studies will focus more on the clustering of the HOMs/ONs with sulphuric acid and HSO4− ions comparing days with NPF and without.
+Finally, it is important to note that for the first time we observed pure organic clusters that contain up to 40 carbon atoms (4 α-pinene unit), confirming previous finding on pure organic ion-induced clustering.

 Acknowledgments